mrphrazer/obfuscation_detection/examples/README.md

 # Example Use Cases

 The malware samples in `samples.zip` can be used to test the plugin and reproduce the results from the blog posts.
-To unpack, use the passwort "infected" or the following command:
+To unpack, use the password "infected" or the following command:

 ```
 $ unzip -P infected samples.zip